Explosive Ordnance Disposal techs pioneer innovative method to clear stuck artillery round

 |0

-This work, Explosive Ordnance Disposal techs pioneer innovative method to clear stuck artillery round [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Explosive Ordnance Disposal techs pioneer innovative method to clear stuck artillery round, by Walter Ham, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Explosive Ordnance Disposal techs pioneer innovative method to clear stuck artillery round

 LEAVE A COMMENT